 In short, marketers have to squeeze leads from a tight market, understand the disparate needs of the buying committee over a long period of time, and produce content that satisfies all of them.

 One of the beauties of marketing automation software is that companies can use it in a myriad of ways to meet their specific needs.
 In general, companies employ it to do some combination of creating, executing, managing and measuring online marketing programs.

 How to Jump-start Marketing Automation

 But the real issue is not whether to invest in marketing automation — most B2B companies should — it’s how to get started.
-To help with that problem, here are five ways to jump-start your marketing automation strategy:
+To help with that problem, here are five ways to jump-start marketing automation for your company:

 1. Simple Lead Generation

 You already employ landing pages on your website.
-To implement basic marketing automation, simply recreate the landing page within your system, offering valuable content behind a registration form.
+To try marketing automation, simply recreate the landing page within your system, offering valuable content behind a registration form.
 Leads can be scored on activities such as form submissions, page-views, file downloads, and email clicks.
 Once a lead reaches your lead criteria threshold, marketing automation automatically assigns the lead to the appropriate sales reps.

 2. Lead Nurturing for Early-Stage Leads